 Psalm 6 – A Confident Answer to an Agonized Plea

 Psalm 6 is known as the first of seven penitential psalms – songs of confession and humility before God.
-It was a custom in the early church to sing these psalms on Ash Wednesday, the Wednesday before Easter.
-The title of this Psalm is, To the Chief Musician.
+It was a custom in the early church to sing these psalms on Ash Wednesday, 40 days before Resurrection Sunday.
+The title of this psalm is To the Chief Musician.
 With stringed instruments.
 On an eight-stringed harp.
 A Psalm of David.
-The title tells us the recipient of the Psalm – the Chief Musician, whom some suppose to be the Lord God Himself, and others suppose to be a leader of choirs or musicians in David’s time, such as Heman the Singer or Asaph (1 Chronicles 6:33, 16:17, and 25:6.
-Not only was it written for with stringed instruments, but for the specific instrument of the eight-stringed harp.
+The title tells us the recipient of the psalm – the Chief Musician, whom some suppose to be the Lord God Himself, and others suppose to be a leader of choirs or musicians in David’s time, such as Heman the singer or Asaph (1 Chronicles 6:33, 16:5-7, and 25:6).
+Not only was it written for stringed instruments, but specifically for the eight-stringed harp.

 A. The agonized plea.